 There are fees associated with the following services:

-Our immigration team has an in-depth knowledge of the specific procedures and documentation required to complete a successful petition.
+Our Federal Practice Group immigration team has an in-depth knowledge of the specific procedures and documentation required to complete a successful petition.
 We have years of experience behind our backs, and can provide invaluable counsel and support during the confusing and stressful process of obtaining a United States visa.

-To learn more about how we can help you get a green card for your relative, contact our experienced team for a comprehensive Immigration Consultation.
+To learn more about how we can help you get a green card for your relative, contact us today to schedule a comprehensive Immigration Consultation.

 The Federal Practice Group provides skilled, results-driven representation.
 Through their thorough and aggressive representation of clients, our attorneys have earned a reputation throughout the legal community as relentless advocates who leave no stone unturned.
 This passionate, exacting approach yields results for our clients.